 Spyware can keep track of every keystroke you type, every software application you use, every website you visit, every chat or instant message you send, every document you open, and everything you print.
 Some spyware software gives the person monitoring the ability to freeze, shutdown or restart your computer.
 Some versions even allow the abuser to remotely turn on your webcam or make your computer talk.

 Once spyware is installed, it can run in stealth mode and is difficult to detect or uninstall.
 If the person who installed it has physical access to your computer, he or she can log into the computer with a special password to see all of the computer activity (emails sent, documents printed, websites visited, and more) since their last log in.
 Hackers without physical access to your computer can receive reports showing all of your computer activities, including copies of emails and instant messages sent, websites visited, etc., as well as screenshots of the computer screen every few seconds.
 This can all occur without the user knowing.

 Preventive measures you can take: There are steps you can take to reduce the chance of spyware.
 Note that these suggestions will help prevent spyware from being installed and work best before your computer has been compromised.

 - Install and enable a firewall.
 There are both software and hardware firewalls.
 If a firewall didn’t come with your computer, you can download a software one for free from www.zonealarm.com.

-- Have a anti-virus protection program installed.
-Make sure your anti-virus definitions are up-to-date because new dangerous viruses are released daily and that it scans your computer regularly.
-This may involve setting your computer to automatically update its virus definitions and run anti-virus scans daily.
-When your anti-virus software subscription ends, make sure to renew it.
+- Have a anti-malware protection program installed.
+Make sure your anti-malware definitions are up-to-date because new dangerous viruses are released daily and that it scans your computer regularly.
+This may involve setting your computer to automatically update its virus definitions and run scans daily.
+When your software subscription ends, make sure to renew it.